 Johnny Mundo Targeted

 The death of Johnny Mundo wasn’t a gangland war as much as Capone’s thirst for territory…and plain old-fashioned greed.
-Despite the two men being in a similar business, Mundo had no history or reputation for violence, extortion, or the darker side of Prohibition.
-Although the target of a couple raids, he always seemed to emerge unscathed and in good humor.
+Despite the two men being in a similar business, Mundo had no history or reputation for the darker sides of Prohibition: violence, vandalism, or extortion.
+Although police targeted his businesses with a couple raids, he always seemed to emerge unscathed and in good humor.
 But the Chicago Outfit wanted his businesses and wasted little time getting rid of the Calumet City business owner.

 On December 17th, 1930, just as Mundo was leaving home, a car whipped around the corner and gunfire immediately erupted from its windows.
 Mundo dropped to the ground and then ducked behind his own vehicle as dozens of bullets pounded into it.
 Mundo remained untouched.
 The assassins stepped out of the car, shotguns in hand, but Johnny fled down a nearby alleyway and escaped.
 Later on, Calumet City police asked Mundo what would do after the botched operation, and the businessman joked, “Go on a vacation.
 To Cuba.”